olihough86/BucketSnoop/README.md

 * Check if the blobs can be listed

+If a Google Cloud bucket can be parsed it will;

+* Try to pull the bucket ACL (ACL parsing not yet finished)
+* Check if objects can be listed

 URIs are cached in local storage to avoid repeat requests, currently this is cleared each time the add-on is reloaded.